subarna-banerjee/subarna-banerjee.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Graduate"
+title: "Teaching experience 2"
 collection: teaching
-type: "TA"
+type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue:
+venue: "University 1, Department"
-date:
+date: 2015-01-01
-location:
+location: "City, Country"
 ---

-- Advanced Econometrics 1: Spring 2022; Spring 2023

-- Statistics: Fall 2022
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======